 Here are some more advanced vibrato applications:

-It’s no secret that many people prefer playing lead guitar over rhythm guitar.
+It’s no secret that many people prefer lead guitar playing over rhythm guitar playing.

-Truth is: most people struggle to be expressive when they play chords.
+Truth is: most people struggle to be expressive when they use chords in their guitar playing.

-This is one reason why playing lead guitar is generally considered “cooler” than rhythm guitar.
+This is one reason why lead guitar playing is generally considered “cooler” than rhythm.

 Yes it is.

 Bent note vibrato is much harder than vibrato on an unbent note.
-But when you get it right… it’s the single most beautiful sound you can play on guitar.
+But when you get it right… it’s the single most beautiful sound you canuse to enhance your guitar licks.

 The biggest challenge about bent-note vibrato?
 It's keeping the bent note as the target pitch.

-Plus, you have 3 options for bent note vibrato:
+Plus, you have 3 key guitar playing decisions to make for bent note vibrato:

 1. Raising the pitch above the bent note.